Eurovision Young Musicians 1982: Format

 Humphrey Burton was the host of the inaugural contest, and welcomed representatives from six participating countries in English, French, and German.
 Each participating country were able to send male or female artists who were no older than 19 years of age, to represent them by playing an instrumental and a musical piece of their choice.
 They were all accompanied by the BBC Northern Symphony Orchestra, which was conducted by Bryden Thomson.
 The winner received a cash prize of £1,000.

-Results
+Participants and results

 Awards were given to the top three countries.
 The table below highlights these using gold, silver, and bronze.
 The placing results of the remaining participants is unknown and never made public by the European Broadcasting Union.